-§582.400 Grant agreement.
+§ 582.400 Grant agreement.

 (a) General.
 The grant agreement will be between HUD and the recipient.
-HUD will hold the recipient responsible for the overall administration of the program, including overseeing any subrecipients or contractors.
-Under the grant agreement, the recipient must agree to operate the program in ac-cordance with the provisions of this part and other applicable HUD regula-tions tions.
+HUD will hold the recipient responsible for the overall administration of the for the overall administration of the program, including overseeing any sub-recipients or contractors.
+Under the grant agreement, the recipient must agree to operate the program in ac-cordance with the provisions of this part and other applicable HUD regula-tions.